 The disciples probably asked these questions because they thought they were already at the time of the end, because later they asked Jesus before His ascension if He was going to restore the kingdom to Israel at that time (Acts 1:6).
 The disciples probably were not surprised by the prophecy of the fall of Jerusalem in Luke 21:20-24, because Jerusalem's destruction was also foretold in Zechariah 14:

 Zechariah 14:1-3 - Behold, the day of the LORD is coming, and your spoil will be divided in your midst.
 For I will gather all the nations to battle against Jerusalem; the city shall be taken, the houses rifled, and the women ravished.
 Half of the city shall go into captivity, but the remnant of the people shall not be cut off from the city.
 Then the LORD will go forth and fight against those nations, as He fights in the day of battle.

 Since the Lord did not return to Earth after 70AD, we know that the passage in Zechariah is speaking of a future event about Jerusalem.
-Scripture also teaches that there will be two future temples, but the disciples were baffled Jesus said that the temple would be torn down because the prophecies in Daniel, Zechariah, and Ezekiel show a temple and sacrifices taking place at the end of the age, which suggests that the disciples assumed the temple would not be destroyed and rebuilt before the end of the age:
+The disciples seemed baffled when Jesus said that the temple would be torn down because the prophecies in Daniel, Zechariah, and Ezekiel in the passages below show a temple and sacrifices taking place at the end of the age, which suggests that the disciples did not consider that the temple would be destroyed and rebuilt before the end of the age: